-For the three months ended March 31, 2024 compared to the same period in 2023, our third-party publisher redemptions were approximately 43.8 million and 11.6 million, respectively, primarily driven by the expansion of redemptions through Walmart, which initially launched in the third quarter of 2022 to members of Walmart's paid membership program, Walmart+, and expanded to all Walmart customers with a Walmart.com account in the third quarter of 2023.
+For the three months ended June 30, 2024 compared to the same period in 2023, our third-party publisher redemptions were approximately 52.1 million and 15.7 million, respectively.
+For the six months ended June 30, 2024 compared to the same period in 2023, our third-party publisher redemptions were approximately 95.9 million and 27.3 million, respectively.
+This growth was primarily driven by the expansion of the Walmart program, which initially launched in the third quarter of 2022 to members of Walmart's paid membership program, Walmart+, and expanded to all Walmart customers with a Walmart.com account in the third quarter of 2023.
+In addition, Dollar General launched in the third quarter of 2023, and Family Dollar launched in the second quarter of 2024.